 In this article, I will explain how to deploy software updates using SCCM (ConfigMgr).
 Use this guide to deploy the software updates to enterprise computers and patch them with the latest updates.

-To stay protected against cyber-attacks and malicious threats, it is very important that you keep the computers patched with latest software updates.
+This SCCM patch management step-by-step guide covers all the steps required to deploy the updates to production machines.
+To stay protected against cyber-attacks and malicious threats, you must keep the computers patched with latest software updates.

 Table of Contents

 When it comes to deploying updates, SCCM is the best tool to do it.
 You must understand that deploying updates is a complex task.
 SCCM make it easy not only to deploy updates but to gather the deployment reports as well.